harshq/TV-Show-Tracker/README.md

 # TV-Show-Tracker
 AngularJS, NodeJS and mongoDB based web application to track TV show episodes

 “Remind Me!” is a TV show tracking service which allows users to subscribe and get notified whenever a new episode of their favorite TV Show is about to be aired.
+Uses TVDB and PopcornTV APIs.
 <br/>
 <br/>
 FEATURES: <br/>